Spring 2402, The Via Nano, south of Tettoverde Forest, Eastern Tilea

 The two of them had indeed found it remarkably easy to gain free passage, by the simple expedient of telling any who asked that they were off to join the arch-lector’s crusade.
 People did not then merely let them pass, but fussed to find them provisions and beds, and to see them on the right path.
 ‘All roads lead to Remas’, was the saying.
 Right now, it was true.

 They ordered another jug of wine, more bread and cheese, then ate silently for some time.
 They were hungry.
 It was Baccio who finally piped up.

 “What else did they say about Trantio?”

-Ottavio talked in between stuffing chunks of bread in his mouth.
+Ottaviano talked in between stuffing chunks of bread in his mouth.
 “Martial law … bad for trade.
-Duke Guidobaldo setting all the prices … The army’s still in the city, not sacking the place, but eating everyone out of house and home.”
+Duke Guidobaldo setting all the prices … His army’s still in the city, not sacking the place, but eating everyone out of house and home.”
 He drank a deep draught of wine.
 “And the Duke’s got elves in his service now.
 Riders on white horses.
 He might not like dwarfs, but he doesn’t seem to have a problem with elves.”